Ballona Creek: History

 Much of the above-ground section of the creek was lined with concrete as part of the flood-control project undertaken by the United States Army Corps of Engineers between 1935 and 1939.

-In 1931, the Los Angeles County Flood Control District had proposed permanent improvement of the Ballona Channel and included it in its county-wide flood control program. ¶ Subsequently, under the direction of Engineer C.H.
-Howell, a plan for La Ballona’s improvement was submitted to the federal government. ¶ Major Theodore Wyman Jr. sent his hundreds of workers to straighten and widen the crooked channel that since prehistoric times had been unable to hold the flood waters of rainy seasons that created lagoons and created vast swamp areas. ¶ They not only straightened, widened and deepened the meandering river, they put it in slope-sided, rock-lined strait-jacket.
-Also they built three bridges, with the aid of a federal grant of $800,000. ¶ The result has been increased flood protection to a wide area and the reclaiming of swamp land.
-In addition there has been created an estuary, formed by the flow of ocean tides, extending two miles inland from the channel mouth.

 Two laborers, Tony Rizzo, a 44-year-old father of six, and Barney Porres, 24, were killed by a mudslide in the channel in 1937.
 Two other men were injured.
 A coroner’s jury found that “lack of proper precautions” by flood-control management team were to blame.

 A contract was awarded in 1946 to extend the stone jetties an additional 550 feet “to deflect ocean currents to prevent beach erosion.”

 The tributaries were channelized in the 1950s.
 Centinela Creek’s course was set in parallel to the route of Interstate 405 and the then-forthcoming Marina Freeway.
 The channelization of the creek is part of the larger human reorganization of southern California hydrology, “some of the oldest and most extensive water redistribution projects in the United States.”

 When the Baldwin Hills Dam broke 1963, the Ballona Creek Channel carried the flood of water and debris safely to the sea.